Netgate/tnsr-yang-models/README.md

 # TNSR YANG Models

-These files are provided for users of TNSR by Netgate LLC and are prefixed ith "netgate-".
+These files are provided by Rubicon Communications, LLC (Netgate) for users of TNSR (tnsr.com).
+Files prefixed with "netgate-" are specific to TNSR.

 Files prefixed "ietf-" are published by the [IETF](https://www.ietf.org/).